jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 1. So lets's generate some Events!
     1. Click this link to open the (simple yet insecure) code for the security-playground service on your cluster in a new tab - https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/docker-build-security-playground/app.py
         1. This Python app serves a **very** insecure REST API that will return the contents of any file on the filesystem, write any file to the filesystem and/or execute any file on the filesystem in response to simple **curl** commands
+            1. And you can combine them to download/write a file then execute it for example
-        1. This is simulating a very bad remote code execution (RCE) vulnerability - which could be either with your code or in a package it uses (e.g. Log4J, Struts, etc.)
+        1. This is simulating a very bad remote code execution (RCE) vulnerability - which could be either with your own code or in a package it uses (e.g. Log4J, Struts, etc.)
-            1. As it is the behavior that happens when that is exploited that matters here!
+            1. As it is detecting what happens when the vulnerability is being exploited that we're interested in here
     1. Go back to the the Session Manager terminal browser tab for your jumpbox
     1. Type **cat ./example-curls.sh** to have a look at a script with some example **curl** commands we are going to run against the security-playground service:
         1. Reading the sensitive path **/etc/shadow**